gokiburikin/gkbrkn_noita/README.md

 - **Floor is Lava**: You take damage while grounded.
 - **Free Shops**: Items in the shop will cost 0 gold.
 - **Guaranteed Always Cast**: Generated wands will have at least 1 Always Cast spell.
+- **Keep Moving**: Deadly barriers spawn where you've recently been.
+Stay clear of them!
 - **Limited Ammo**: Unlimited use spells become limited.
 - **Limited Mana**: Wands have more mana, but do not recharge mana.
 - **No Hit**: You die in one hit.